chrisphu/Pythonic-CS-Foreach-Enumeration/README.md

 # Pythonic C# foreach enumeration
 This is a C# extension function for Pythonic foreach enumeration.
 C# snippets below assume `using System.Linq`.
 Extension function at [ArrayExtension.cs](ArrayExtension.cs).

-## Python 'foreach'
+## Python 'foreach' enumeration
-Python allows easy access to current loop index by enumerating the looped array.
+Python allows easy access to current loop index by calling intrinsic enumerate function on looped array.
 ```py
 for index, value in enumerate(values):
 	# index and value called easily
 	print(index, value)
 ```

-## How is it currently done in C#?
+## How is index currently accessed in C#?
 Either loop index range and refer to indexed element in array (reasonably clean):
 ```cs
 for (int index = 0; index < values.Count(); index++)